-Proper Foot Care for elderly with Diabetes
+Importance of Proper Foot Care for the Elderly with Diabetes

 It's recommend that the elderly inspect their feet on a daily basis for cuts, any signs of redness, calluses, or blisters," says Elasy.
 "Using a little mirror can help.
 Also, it's important to moisturize but avoid getting it between the toes because that area is already moist.
 Extra moisture tends to cause fungal infections.

 It's best to do it when you are bathing or getting ready for bed.
 And remember that good foot care also involves getting medical help early if a problem develops.
 It's very important to see your doctor for treatment right away - to prevent serious complications like infections.

 Inspect your feet daily.
 Wash your feet, and then thoroughly dry them.
 Use a handheld mirror (like a magnifying mirror) to inspect them.
 Look for blisters, cuts, cracks, dry skin, redness, tenderness, or sores on the skin and on the soles of your feet.

 Powder in between your toes.
 This helps keep that moist skin dry and helps prevent fungal infections.

 Rub lotion on your feet and legs to prevent dry cracked skin.
 But don't put lotion between your toes because of the risk of fungal infections.

 Keep your nails trimmed.
 Use an emery board for filing so you don't hurt your skin.